 In this example you find yourself in the main menu.
 You can find a few words of assistance under the number 15 in the Help-Index (Section 8) of the manual.
 By pressing the Enter key you will reach the sub-menu "System".
-You can select other sub-menus by pressing the right or left arrow keys.
+You can select other sub-menus by pressing the right or left arrow keys (No. 4 or 6 on the keypad).
 You can exit a sub-menu and return to the next higher menu by pressing the esc key.

 You will only be shown the functions in a menu that can be that can be carried out.
+This means that if no switch-socket panel has been connected then no functions that require a switch-socket panel will be displayed.
+Of course, the same applies for the modules too.